You are currently viewing Seven Days in Costa Rica: Travel Journal with Free Itinerary & Stunning Pictures

 La Fiesta del Maiz

 Our Costa Rica journey began with a direct flight from Newark to San José, landing just after noon as warm tropical air welcomed us into a completely different world.
-Picking up our rental car turned into a small adventure of its own, followed by an immediate lesson in Costa Rican driving—busy roads, minimal traffic lights, and intersections that reward confidence.
+After picked up our rental car, we headed to La Fortuna.

 By evening, rain gently fell as we arrived at our hotel, where fresh ceviche made from citrus-marinated sea bass capped off the day.
-Standing on the balcony later, listening to rain and feeling the breeze, the fatigue faded, replaced by a quiet excitement for the journey ahead.
+Standing on the balcony later, feeling the breeze, the fatigue faded, replaced by a quiet excitement for the journey ahead.

 Arenal Volcano